A new tool by Google is to test and give you the recommendation to improve performance, SEO, security, best practices, and accessibility.

 [email protected]:~# npm install -g lighthouse /usr/bin/lighthouse -> /usr/lib/node_modules/lighthouse/lighthouse-cli/index.js /usr/bin/chrome-debug -> /usr/lib/node_modules/lighthouse/lighthouse-core/scripts/manual-chrome-launcher.js > [email protected] postinstall /usr/lib/node_modules/lighthouse/node_modules/axe-core > node build/utils/postinstall.js + [email protected] added 179 packages from 119 contributors in 10.094s [email protected]:~#

 Once installed, run

-lighthouse command to ensure it has installed correctly.
+lighthouse command to ensure it has been installed correctly.

-Good, lighthouse is ready to run the audit.
+Good, the lighthouse is ready to run the audit.
 Let’s try some test options.

 To run a test using a headless browser